kubedb/docs/docs/guides/ferretdb/concepts/ferretdb.md

 If you don't specify `spec.deletionPolicy` KubeDB uses `Delete` deletion policy by default.

-### spec.podTemplate
+### spec.server

+After FerretDB version 2.0.0, FerretDB uses PostgreSQL + DocumentDB extension as the database storage and currently supports replication using the Write-Ahead Logging (WAL) streaming method.

+This field holds the necessary information about FerretDB Primary and FerretDB Secondary server.
+It accepts the following fields,

+- `spec.server.primary` : Holds the Primary sever information.
+- `spec.server.secondary` : Holds Secondary server information.

+Both `spec.server.primary` and `spec.server.secondary` has the following fields,

+- `replicas` for the number of members in ferretdb primary/secondary replicaset.
+- `podTemplate` for pod template of ferretdb primary/secondary server.

+#### spec.server.primary.replicas

+`spec.server.primary.replicas` the number of members in ferretdb primary replicaset.

+KubeDB uses `PodDisruptionBudget` to ensure that majority of these replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that quorum is maintained.

+#### spec.server.primary.podTemplate

-KubeDB allows providing a template for pod through `spec.podTemplate`.
-KubeDB operator will pass the information provided in `spec.podTemplate` to the PetSet created for FerretDB.
+KubeDB allows providing a template for pod through `spec.server.primary.podTemplate`.
+KubeDB operator will pass the information provided in `spec.podTemplate` to the Primary server PetSet created for FerretDB.

 KubeDB accept following fields to set in `spec.podTemplate:`